 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-The ear, nose and throat (ENT) and facial plastic surgery program at Children's Hospitals and Clinics of Minnesota offers a full range of services focused on the medical and surgical treatment of conditions that affect the head and neck.
+The ear, nose and throat (ENT) and facial plastic surgery program at Children's Minnesota offers a full range of services focused on the medical and surgical treatment of conditions that affect the head and neck.

-Children's Hospitals and Clinics of Minnesota's Ear, Nose and Throat (ENT) and facial plastic surgery program diagnoses and treats routine and complex conditions in babies, children and teens.
+Children's Minnesota's Ear, Nose and Throat (ENT) and facial plastic surgery program diagnoses and treats routine and complex conditions in babies, children and teens.
 In fact, Children's has the only pediatric ENT program in the state dedicated exclusively to kids with disorders of the head and neck.

 Elijah Cook hears his mom for the first time after receiving hearing aids at Children's Minnesota.